13 Brilliant Ways Other Countries Are Replacing Plastic

 Luxemburg loves the eco-sac

-Since 2004 the government of Luxemburg along with and Valorlux, a waste management non-profit, have replaced the country’s single-use plastic bag with the Öko-Tut, an eco-sac reusable bag.
+Since 2004, the government of Luxemburg, along with Valorlux, a waste management non-profit, have replaced the country’s single-use plastic bag with the Öko-Tut, an eco-sac reusable bag.
 Eighty-five retailers implemented the use of the Öko-Tut bags resulting in an 85 percent drop in plastic consumption in the first nine years of the initiative.
-This has cut down on the use of 920 million single-use plastic bags.
-If you must drink from a plastic water bottle, be sure to screw on the cap before recycling it—this is why you need to keep it on.
+This has cut down on the use of 1.1 billion single-use plastic bags.
+Check out these 15 brilliant products made from recycled ocean plastics.

 Guatemala goes back to ancestral methods